kailash-manasarovar/statement/docs/timeline/2022/november.md

 - I was hiking with the English ladies every Saturday.
 - One of the last Saturdays in November, the 19th probably, we met at Benijembla, for a walk along the many trails around the village.
-- Christine Betterton Jones, Patricia (Trish) Penny, and some of the others were there.
+- Christine Betterton Jones, Patricia (Patricia) Penny, and some of the others were there.
-- Along the way we "bumped" into a small group of Spanish walkers, and Trish stayed back for a while to talk to them.
+- Along the way we "bumped" into a small group of Spanish walkers, and Patricia stayed back for a while to talk to them.
 There were two men and a woman.
-- We all noticed Trish wasn't with us at some point and Christine said she was talking with the Spanish people as she knew them.
+- We all noticed Patricia wasn't with us at some point and Christine said she was talking with the Spanish people as she knew them.
-- Trish reappeared at some point and we continued on.
+- Patricia reappeared at some point and we continued on.
 - At the end of the walk we went for coffee in Benijembla.
-- Trish and I were walking together back to the cars and she noticed the same group that she had seen up on the trail sitting at a table in a cafe.
+- Patricia and I were walking together back to the cars and she noticed the same group that she had seen up on the trail sitting at a table in a cafe.
 - She told me she wanted to speak to one of them.
 As we walked towards them, one of the men in the group got up and, as if she didn't know him at all, even though he was the part of the same group we had met earlier, she asked him about something to do with the landscape and paths on a map that she had in her hand.
 - I wasn't part of the chat and I saw a woman sitting on the seat beside where this guy had got up from.
 I noticed she looked really sad and worried.